 Using a new interactive, research and theory based tool aimed at practitioners, participants will:

-- use compelling research based ‘characters’ to assess the risks of grooming, entrapment and serious violence within the gang for different individuals
+- use compelling research based ‘characters’ to assess the risks of grooming, entrapment and serious violence

 - evaluate risks in terms of gender and roles and across the life course